EmergeTools/Pow/README.md

 Pow features a selection of [SwiftUI transitions](#transitions) as well as [Change Effects](#change-effects) that trigger every time a value is updated.

+You can find previews of all effects [on the Pow website](https://movingparts.io/pow).

 ## Change Effects

 Change Effects are effects that will trigger a visual or haptic every time a value changes.